 In this scenario as the consumer clicks on the Klarna Payment button, the transaction will be immediately approved and the consumer will be redirected to the order confirmation page.

-If a transaction could not be approved by Klarna and the step-up scenario cannot be triggered (due to missing configuration or for permanent decline), the Acquiring Partner will receive a decline.
+If a transaction could not be approved by Klarna and step-up scenario cannot be triggered (due to missing configuration or for permanent decline), the Acquiring Partner will receive a decline.
 Declines should not be replayed without change of context.

 The Acquiring Partner should inform the Partner that the payment could not be completed and the Partner should invite the customer to select another payment method.